 Q28.
 Who should I contact to inspect my safe room?

 A28.
 A design professional licensed in the state in which the safe room is installed can be contracted to inspect your safe room.
 Contact a local building official to determine who can properly inspect your safe room to verify that the safe room design criteria in FEMA P-361 have been met.

 Q29.
-What forces should a safe room door be designed to resist?
+What forces should a residential safe room door be designed to resist?

 A29.
-Residential safe room doors must be designed to resist a minimum wind speed of 250mph and be tested to resist missile impact and wind pressure.
+Residential safe room doors must be designed to resist a minimum wind speed of 250mph and be tested to resist the corresponding missile impacts and wind pressures.
 This means the doors must be subjected to 15-pound, 2-inch x 4-inch wood boards traveling at 100mph.
 Tornado residential safe room doors must undergo a static pressure test and hurricane residential safe room doors must undergo both static and cyclical pressure tests.
-For more detailed information on safe room doors, including test criteria, see FEMA P-361 and ICC-500.
+For more detailed information on safe room doors, including test criteria, see FEMA P-361 and ICC 500.
 Helpful information on safe room doors can also be found in the Residential Tornado Safe Room Doors Fact Sheet on FEMA’s website.